Decyfer Down: Biography

 On September 26, 2015, Decyfer Down announced an upcoming EP consisting of six songs which would be their first independent EP.
 They started a campaign on IndieGogo to get some support via Crowd Funding.
 On October 23, 2015, Decyfer Down announced that they have added 4 bonus tracks to the project, and converted the EP to an album, consisting of ten songs.
-The estimated release date of this album is in February, 2016.
+The estimated release date of this album was during February, 2016.
 On November 14, 2015, Decyfer Down revealed the name of their new album to be "The Other Side of Darkness".

 On November 27, 2015, they released a single from the album, called "Nothing More", which went on to peak the Christian Rock chart.

-On February 18, 2016, Decyfer Down announced the release date of their new album, The Other Side of Darkness, to be released on April 1, 2016.
+On February 18, 2016, Decyfer Down announced the release date of their new album, The Other Side of Darkness, with a release date of April 1, 2016.
 While there were short previews of the album on YouTube by March 2016, a full preview of the album was released on NewReleaseToday a week before the album's official release.

 On April 1, 2016, the album was released on iTunes and in stores.
 Decyfer Down (along with Christopher Clonts) toured with the bands Disciple, Children 18:3, Seventh Day Slumber and Spoken on City Rockfest 2016 after the album's release.
-After the end of the tour, Decyfer Down announced that they will be headlining their next tour, "The Other Side of Darkness 2016".
+After the end of the tour, Decyfer Down announced that they would be headlining their next tour, "The Other Side of Darkness 2016".

-In a promo video, TJ Harris announced that "The Other Side of Darkness 2016" tour will commence on October 20, 2016, and that the tour will kick off at Jamestown, NC.
+In a promo video, TJ Harris announced that "The Other Side of Darkness 2016" tour was to commence on October 20, 2016, and that the tour was to kick off at Jamestown, NC.
 The band was accompanied by Ilia, Jeremy Greene and The Protest on this tour.
 Set for the Fall also jumped in during the last few shows.
 The tour ended on November 14, 2016.

 In 2022 Decyfer Down featured a new song not yet released, but played it at shows, named "Cycles".
-On January 26th, 2023 "Cycles" was released as a single.
+On January 26, 2023 "Cycles" was released as a single.